Climate change in the United States: Traditional Ecological Knowledge (TEK)

 Western climate science and TEK represent complementary and overlapping views of the causes and consequences of change.
 TEK provides information about changes in the natural world useful for adaptation at the community level, information that is not readily available to western science observations.
 Specifically, TEK—described as the "accumulation of highly localized, experiential, place-based wisdom over a long period, most often passed down orally from generation to generation"—provides wisdom for community-level adaptation.
 TEK often focuses on phenology (the study of the dates of recurrent natural events such as the flowering of certain plants or the first or last appearance of migrant birds) in relation to seasonal climatic changes.
 TEK-based adaptations include traditional food substitutions, and adjusting timing sequences of hunting, gathering, and fishing.

-Policies and legislation
+Adaptive forestry practices

+Within the United States, federal agencies have developed two overlapping frameworks for guiding their own actions with regard to forest resources, as well as offering guidance for managers of other forest lands within the nation.
+The first framework is known as RRT (Resistance, Resilience, Transition), and it was developed by U.S. Forest Service research scientists.
+The National Park Service developed its RAD framework (Resist, Accept, Direct), with assistance from scientists within the U.S. Geological Survey.
+Both frameworks attribute their origins to a 2007 paper titled "Climate Change and Forests of the Future: Managing in the Face of Uncertainty".
+The Adaptive Silviculture for Climate Change (ASCC) project is a collaborative effort to establish a series of experimental silvicultural trials across a network of different forest ecosystem types throughout the United States and Canada.
+It includes staff from both Canadian and U.S. forestry agencies, state forestry agencies, academic institutions, and forestry interest groups.